Updated December 2023

 It sounds like you would be an ideal candidate for community support worker (CSW) training.
 CSWs work at the grassroots level, helping vulnerable children, adults, and seniors gain access to practical support and social services within their communities.

-Read on to learn more about what community support workers do, the job outlook for CSWs in Winnipeg, and how training works.
+Read on to learn more about what community support workers do, the job outlook for CSWs, and how training works.

 What Exactly does a Community Support Worker Do?